Skip to content

 £37.3 raised per £1 fundraising (3-yr avg) · 4% overhead · Website on register · Confidence: high

-How BRITISH SOCIETY OF GASTROENTEROLOGY compares
+How does BRITISH SOCIETY OF GASTROENTEROLOGY compare?

-Clarity Score benchmarked against similar UK charities — higher is better.
+Clarity Score percentile against similar UK charities — the share of peers BRITISH SOCIETY OF GASTROENTEROLOGY scores higher than.

 Source

-Charity Commission (E&W)
+Charity Commission (England & Wales)

 Accounts year